Evolution of Stellar Feedback in HII Regions: Results

 In \autoref{fig:pvr}, we plot the pressures derived for the sample, and in ~\autoref{fig:pvr_wLopez14}, we compare our results with those of the evolved \hii\ regions in the LMC and SMC from L14\footnote{We have recomputed the $P_{\rm HII}$ measured by L14, changing the Gaunt factor of ${\overline g}_{{\mathrm{ff}}}=1.2$ in that work to ${\overline g}_{{\mathrm{ff}}}=4.8$.}.
 The pressure terms decrease with radius, as expected given the increasing volume as the shell expands.
 L14 found that $P_{\rm HII}$ dominated for the evolved \hii\ regions, while $P_{\rm IR}$ is nearly an order of magnitude lower in their sample, contrasting the results from the young \hii\ regions in our sample.

 Our results, in combination with those found in L14, can probe the transition from radiation pressure dominated to warm gas pressure dominated \hii\ regions.
-Radiation pressure $P_{\rm rad}$ and $P_{\rm HII}$ have different radial dependences in a single region: $P_{\rm rad} \propto R^{-2}$, whereas $P_{\rm HII} \propto R^{-3/2}$.
+Direct radiation pressure, $P_{\rm dir}$, and $P_{\rm HII}$ have different radial dependencies in a single region: $P_{\rm dir} \propto r^{-2}$, whereas $P_{\rm HII} ~ r^{-3/2}$.
+The radial dependence of $P_{\rm IR}$ is more complex, since it depends on the opacity of the dusty material around the \hii\ region as well as its radius, but is also in general expected to fall sharply with $R$.
 Consequently, a region transitions from being radiation-pressure driven to gas-pressure driven at a characteristic radius $r_{\rm ch}$ \citep{krumholz09}: